 spices

-Research and synthesize information on a single spice and explains its role in Uzbek history, culture, and cooking (including economic values, sustainability, etc)
+Research and synthesize information on a single spice and explains its role in Uzbek history, culture, and cooking (including economic values, sustainability, etc.)

 Report on a researched spice using multiple media

 Materials needed

 Sample pack from a Bazaar in Uzbekistan—these spices are also available in most U.S. supermarkets.
 A few of these are spice mixes unique to each bazaar stand owner; the mixes are for specific foods.
 For the purposes of this assignment, only use single spice items.